 - 4.15 Sutton Court Estate is likely to date from the early 17th century however little is known of the early history of this Estate and no photos or illustrations of the Estate survive.
 It is shown on Rocque's map from around 1760 with the grounds extending from approximately where the railway lines are located today, in the south, to where Carshalton Road is today, in the north.
 Mr Martindale, who occupied Sutton Court from 1756-90, is said to have had a famous stud of horses, a variety of stables, and two cottages for the stablemen adjacent to Sutton Court.
-13 Three tenants followed Mr Martindale until demolition around 1896, when Sutton Court Road was constructed, running through the middle of the estate and joining the High Street near the junction of Grove Road. - 4.16 The only remnant of the old estate is the nomenclature of Sutton Court Road itself and a section of the enclosing wall, a locally listed structure, which is a 'typical Tudor structure of chalk blocks, flints with some brick'14, now in poor condition with a large amount of vegetation growing on and through it.
-The setting of the wall, to the rear of the High Street terrace and adjacent to an access road and car parking spaces, creates an unattractive surrounding environment which, along with the condition of the wall itself, should be improved. - 4.17 By 1896 the former estate was divided up into smaller land parcels which were then built on.
-Those fronting Sutton Court Road accommodated a number of large detached and semi-detached houses; a row of ten land parcels, fronting the High Street, accommodated Victorian shop buildings.
-The High Street buildings were constructed between 1868 and 1897 and appear to have been developed in phases but with unifying common features, form, scale and materials.
-Sutton Court Road had followed the chalk pit and field boundaries which resulted in a dog-leg before it joined the High Street, however the straightening of Sutton Court Road (mid 1980s-mid 1990s) resulted in the loss of the two northern most buildings and reduced the historic terrace of ten down to eight.
+Three tenants followed Mr Martindale until demolition around 1896, when Sutton Court Road was constructed, running through the middle of the estate and joining the High Street near the junction of Grove Road. - 4.16 The only remnant of the old estate is the nomenclature of Sutton Court Road itself and a section of the enclosing wall which is a 'typical Tudor structure of chalk blocks. flints with some brick'14, now in poor condition with a large amount of vegetation growing on and through it.
+The setting of the wall, to the rear of the High Street terrace and adjacent to an access road and car parking spaces, creates an unattractive surrounding environment which, along with the condition of the wall itself, should be improved.
+The estate wall is nominated for local listing (ref. #97).